clearlinux/clear-linux-documentation/source/ac-dpdk.rst

 Building Pktgen (Platform A)
 ============================

-Currently, the ``pktgen`` project is not included in Clear Linux; so for that reason, it is necessary to download it from upstream and build it:
+Since the ``pktgen`` project is currently not included in Clear Linux OS for Intel Architecture, you must download it from upstream and build it:

 #.
 Install ``dpdk`` bundle.